-Crossing the state line, Connie's thoughts drifted to the states she and Queenie had seen and the dog shows they had worked.
-It was at one of those shows that she met her husband to be.
-What a dashing and charming man he’d once been, sweeping her off her feet with his old-fashioned manners and gentlemanly behavior.
-He’d poured on the attention, holding open doors for her and insisting on walking on the traffic side of streets to protect her.
-He catered to her whims when it came to choosing restaurants and the type of food they would have; always the perfect companion.
-After a short courtship, they’d decided to get married before a Justice of the Peace in a tiny town en route to the next dog show event.
+Crossing the state line made Connie think about the states where she and Queenie had worked shows.
+It was at one of those shows she'd met the man who would become her husband.
+Dashing and charming, he’d swept her off her feet with old-fashioned manners and gentlemanly behavior, pouring on the attention.
+He'd held doors for her and walked on the traffic side of the street and catered to her whims when it came to restaurants and the type of food they ate.
+Always the perfect companion during their short courtship.
+They’d gotten married before a Justice of the Peace in a tiny town on the way to a dog show event.

-That’s when she discovered something quirky about his nature.
+That’s when she discovered something unsettling about the man she barely knew.

-“Not Mexican food again,” he told her a few days into their marriage.
+“Not Mexican food again,” he said a few days into their marriage.
 “That stuff is gross.”
-She thought back to the many meals they’d shared at Tex-Mex restaurants while they were dating.
+She thought back to the meals they’d shared at Tex-Mex restaurants while they were dating.

 “How about Chinese then?” she asked.

 “You’ve got to be kidding,” he answered.
 “That stuff is full of MSG.”
-He’d made a face at the suggestion and wrinkled his nose.
-They’d settled for a rowdy barbecue pit where a roll of paper towels adorned every table along with the selection of greasy food choices.
-After his second or third beer, his true colors had come to the surface becoming verbally abusive and rude.
-He suddenly forgot about the fun the three of them once shared, grooming, training and showing Queenie as they traveled across the country.
+He’d made a face, wrinkling his nose.
+They’d settled on a rowdy place that served pit barbecue with a roll of paper towels at every table.
+The menu held a selection of greasy food choices.
+After his second or third beer, his true colors had come to the surface when he became verbally abusive and rude.
+He suddenly forgot about the fun they once shared, grooming, training and showing Queenie as they had traveled across the country.

 During their months of travels, they'd talked about Jeb's house.
 The way he told it, she expected to find a mansion.
-Instead, they pulled into the rutted driveway of an antiquated house with clapboard siding and a tiny yard.
-It was nothing at all like he'd portrayed it.
+Instead, they pulled into the rutted driveway of a run-down house with clapboard siding and a tiny yard.
+It was nothing at all like he'd described.